svaksha/aksh/ajna/ajna_research.md

 ## Viva
 + How to examine a PhD & prepare for the viva: [what to look for & questions to ask](https://www.research.manchester.ac.uk/portal/files/31671759/FULL_TEXT.PDF)
++ How to start your research, write a lit review, consider [ethics & prepare for the viva](https://www2.le.ac.uk/projects/oer/oers/ssds/oers/research-skills/Research skillscg.pdf)

 ----